numberoverzero/bloop/README.markdown

 ## Local and Global Secondary Indexes

 Global and local secondary indexes are defined similarly to Columns.
-It's a good idea to read the documentation for both [GlobalSecondaryIndexes][docs-gsi] and [LocalSecondaryIndexes][doc-lsi] before using either.
+It's a good idea to read the documentation for both [GlobalSecondaryIndexes][docs-gsi] and [LocalSecondaryIndexes][docs-lsi] before using either.
 A quick summary of how to construct them, and the constraints each has:

 ```python
 class Post(engine.model):